Kequc/kequtest/readme.md

 `util.spy`

-Takes a function to spy on as a parameter.
+Takes a function to spy on as a parameter (or empty).
 Values that pass through are available as an array on the `calls` attribute.

 ```javascript
 const mySpy = util.spy(() => 'hi there');